Finding Your Social Media Voice

 - What tone of voice would they use?
 (E.g. Friendly, authoritative, funny, casual, serious etc.)

 - What kind of relationship would they have with your audience?
 (E.g. Friend, coach, an inspiration/someone to aspire to, colleague etc.)

 - Who would be your brand’s celebrity mascot/s?
-(This is a good way of further visualizing the persona of your brand and how you would like to be perceived)
+(This is a good way of further visualising the persona of your brand and how you would like to be perceived)

-Once you have developed a clear persona for your brand you should visualize this character in all of your social media posts.
+Once you have developed a clear persona for your brand you should visualise this character in all of your social media posts.
 If it doesn’t fit the character, then don’t make the post!

 Give people a reason to follow your brand: